A single

 can be very tempting to substitute automated build software for an

-computer.
+integration computer.
 Sharing a vital resource helps build a sense of

 community.
 Team members can't become isolated from each other if they